 6. Solve Problems: There are a lot of unsolvable problems in relationships that will continue to cycle through, regardless of solutions, and people in healthy relationships find ways to reduce these conflicts as much as possible.
 However, there are also a lot of problems that can be solved, and highly functioning couples will actively compromise and find solutions to those.

-7. Rupture & Repair: people in the the healthiest relationships are able to quickly and effectively repair damage (ruptures) to their relationships.
+7. Rupture & Repair: People in the healthiest relationships are able to quickly and effectively repair damage (ruptures) to their relationships.
 This means a) recognizing that you or the other person is hurt, angry, or unhappy with something, and b) addressing it in a way that fixes things in a timely manner.
 Many people wait too long to initiate repairs, some try but make things worse because they aren't sure what to do, and others do not do it at all.
-A good repair usually starts with an apology, read How to Apologize, or bringing it up in a constructive way (read How to Say Hard Things).
+A good repair usually starts with an apology, or bringing it up in a constructive way.

 8. Reciprocity: This means that both people in the relationship are working on this stuff.
 If only one person is taking an interest, accepting and respecting, giving the benefit of the doubt, meeting the others' needs, providing positive interactions, and repairing ruptures, then the relationship likely has larger problems that need to be explored.